HiveMP/cloud-build-framework/README.md

 Notable configuration options are:

 - `gulp-task`: Change the Gulp task that is executed inside `gulpfile.ts`.
-You can leave this as the default of `build-ue4-custom` to build a custom version of UE4.
+You can leave this as the default of `build-ue4-engine` to build a custom version of UE4.
 - `build-id`: The build subdirectory where the engine code and built artifacts are stored.
 If you leave this as the same ID across builds, then the intermediate files will be re-used for further invocations.
 - `branch`: The branch or tag to clone from the source repository.
 - `source`: The source Git URL to clone Unreal Engine 4 from.
 You can change this from the default if you want to use your own fork.
 - `options`: A map of options that will apply to `InstalledEngineBuild.xml`.
+- `with-server`: If true, the build scripts will be patched so that a precompiled version of the UE4 dedicated server is made.
+This allows users of your custom engine to build UE4 dedicated servers without compiling from source.
+- `deployments`: A list of deployment configurations that specify where this custom Unreal Engine build should be deployed.
+Currently `itch` and `local-copy` are supported.

 ## License